Mari6814/mdgachasim/README.md

 ### Sampling the cost distribution

-The `mdgachasim.simulator` package contains the `simulation` function which does the actual sampling.
+The `mdgachasim.simulator` module contains the `simulation` function which does the actual sampling.
 It takes a list of goals (= cards) as input among many other parameters.
 But watch out, besides the sampled cost, the `simulation` function also returns the materials per rarity used to craft the all leftover cards at the end.